Megamiun/pocket-guide/README.md

 ### Gradle

 To run this program directly from Gradle, you can use the command `./gradlew bootRun`.
 Your project will load some books at startup on a memory database, so every time the system is turned off, we lose the previously registered items.

+### IDE

+To run the project, go the main Application class and run the main method, it will initialize the application.